vmware-nsx/eval-docs-ids-ips/3.1/README.md

 ---
 ## Disclaimer and acknowledgements
 This lab provides and leverages common pen-test tools including Metasploit as well as purposfully vulnerable workloads built using Vulhub (https://github.com/vulhub/vulhub) .
-Please only use these tools for the intended purpose of completing the PoC, isolate the lab enviornment properly from any other environment and discard when the PoC has been completed.
+Please only use these tools for the intended purpose of completing the PoC, isolate the lab environment properly from any other environment and discard when the PoC has been completed.

 The automation script is based on work done by [William Lam](https://github.com/lamw) with additional vSphere and NSX automation by [Madhu Krishnarao](https://github.com/madhukark)